kubu4/Scripts/bash/README.md

 ---
 #### jekyll_header.sh
-A script to create a Jekyll blog post header in the following format:
+A script to create a Jekyll blog post header in the following format, where phrase and date are customized:
 ```
 ---
 layout: post